-Moving on from the DOC camp at Mahinapua it’s only 10 kms up the road to Hokitika and I am sure that almost everyone that visits this town takes or has a photo taken of themselves and the famous driftwood sign so I guess the above shot is nothing unusual to see in a blog.
+Moving on from the DOC camp at Mahinapua it’s only 10 km’s up the road to Hokitika, and I am sure that almost everyone that visits this town takes or has a photo taken of themselves and the famous driftwood sign.
+Hence, I guess the above shot is nothing unusual to see in a blog.
 But I do count myself lucky to have got the shot as we arrived just as some people were moving away and left just as a large tour group got off their bus to view things.

-Whilst in town we wanted to take advantage of the Laundromat which is very well signposted however the place is a little run down with only two of the washing machines working.
-The ones that did work however did a good job so we decided to return the following day only to discover the place closed at 10.30am and no response from the contact phone number.
-When we walked over to the I Site to see if they knew anything further the lady there just rolled her eyes saying this sort of thing was common place with the Laundromat.
+While in town, we wanted to take advantage of the Laundromat, which is very well signposted; however, the place is a little run down with only two of the washing machines working.
+The ones that did work, however, did an excellent job, so we decided to return the following day only to discover the place closed at 10.30am and no response from the contact phone number.
+When we walked over to the, I Site to see if they knew anything further the lady there just rolled her eyes saying this sort of thing was commonplace with the Laundromat.
 So maybe it’s time for someone to set up in competition.

-From the camp across at the river mouth you can see a ship that appears to be sitting as a memorial or otherwise so while we were in town we decided to check it out, thinking it might be something historic only to discover that it’s a concrete replica of some of the earlier ships that used to trade up and down the coast.
-There is a plaque there to commemorate ship wrecks from the 1800’s and this make quite interesting reading given the number of ships that have sunk or been stranded here.
+From the camp across at the river mouth, you can see a ship that appears to be sitting as a memorial or otherwise so.
+At the same time, we were in town we decided to check it out, thinking it might be something historical only to discover that it’s a concrete replica of some of the earlier ships that used to trade up and down the coast.
+There is a plaque there to commemorate shipwrecks from the 1800s, and this makes quite interesting reading given the number of ships that have sunk or been stranded here.

-Back at the camp we decided to have a look at the sign boards next to the bridge that talk about the original airfield that used to be located here.
+Back at the camp, we decided to have a look at the signboards next to the bridge that talks about the original airfield that used to be located here.
 The site of New Zealand’s first licensed air carrier.
 I was amazed to see in the old photo a picture of a plane that I recognised from our visit to the aviation museum in Mandeville.
 As shown above.

-Since the Trail runs right outside the NZMCA camp we decided that we would ride along the track to the tramline and then return to the van a ride of around 25 kms.
-The ride follows the old road past the local golf course then it’s around 2kms on State Highway 6 which does not have a dedicated cycle lane so we were pleased there wasn’t much traffic that day.
+Since the trail runs right outside the NZMCA camp, we decided that we would ride along the track to the tramline and then return to the van a ride of around 25 km’s.
+The trip follows the old road past the local golf course then it’s about 2kms on State Highway 6 which does not have a dedicated cycle lane, so we were pleased there wasn’t much traffic that day.

-Once you reach the Tramway it’s a relatively short ride through farmland to the start of the trail where it crosses a bridge and then proceeds across the wetlands via a boardwalk that as you can see from the photos isn’t wide enough for two people to pass each other so we had a couple of awkward moments as we met people coming the other way but thankfully nobody fell off as there is a large amount of water underneath.
+Once you reach the Tramway it’s a relatively short ride through farmland to the start of the trail where it crosses a bridge.
+It then proceeds across the wetlands via a boardwalk that as you can see from the photos isn’t wide enough for two people to pass each other.
+Hence, we had a couple of awkward moments as we met people coming the other way, but thankfully nobody fell off as there is a large amount of water underneath.

-Obviously it makes sense if you are pulling logs out of the forest to also have a saw mill on site so not long after the start of the tramway we reached the remains of the old Mananui Sawmill.
-There isn’t much to see these days just a couple of rusty bits of metal and some old concrete footings but the sign above did a good job explaining the history of the whole area.
+Obviously, it makes sense if you are pulling logs out of the forest to also have a sawmill on site so not long after the start of the Tramway we reached the remains of the old Mananui Sawmill.
+There isn’t much to see these days just a couple of rusty bits of metal and some old concrete footings, but the sign above did an excellent job explaining the history of the whole area.

-Back at the Motorhome with the puncture fixed it was time to prepare the nights dinner.
-When we had first brought the MH we had convinced ourselves that the oven was to small to be useful we have since discovered that as long as we allow extra time over our stove at home it actually does a brilliant job so that night we enjoyed a wonderful sunset together with a great roast chicken.
+Back at the Motorhome with the puncture fixed, it was time to prepare the nights dinner.
+When we had first brought the MH, we had convinced ourselves that the oven was too small to be useful.
+We have since discovered that as long as we allow extra time over our stove at home, it actually does a brilliant job so that night we enjoyed a magnificent sunset together with a great roast chicken.

-I know that Hokitika has so much more to offer than the small amount I have listed here and we will return but now it’s time to cross Arthurs Pass to get to Christchurch so we can have a small issue sorted with the Motorhome.
+I know that Hokitika has so much more to offer than the small amount I have listed here and we will return, but now it’s time to cross Arthurs Pass to get to Christchurch so we can have a minor issue sorted with the Motorhome.

 If you would like to see all the places we have visited click here